espressif/esp-protocols/components/esp_modem/docs/README.md

 ### Other devices

-Adding a new device is a must-have requirement for the esp-component.
+Adding a new device is a must-have requirement for the esp-modem component.
 Different modules support different commands, or some commands might have a different implementation.
 Adding a new device means to provide a new implementation as a class derived from `GenericModule`, where we could add new commands or modify the existing ones.